chris-wood/coffee-roasting/README.md

 I use a [FreshRoast SR500 Automatic Coffee Bean Roaster](https://www.amazon.com/dp/B0034D9ONO/ref=asc_df_B0034D9ONO5348698/?tag=hyprod-20&creative=395033&creativeASIN=B0034D9ONO&linkCode=df0&hvadid=167144008776&hvpos=1o2&hvnetw=g&hvrand=14847226254375304383&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032135&hvtargid=pla-316095657737) to roast at home.
 It's a fairly simple device that offers three roasting controls: time, fan speed, and temperature.
 Sadly, temperature controls do not indicate temperatures inside the roasting chamber.
 That means guaging the roast is a matter of (1) monitoring rates at which beans darken, (2) controlling how quickly they turn over inside the chamber, and (3) listening for first and second crack.

+# Roast Metrics

+- First and second crack: elapsed time into the roast at which crack begins.
+- Color (1/6): Darkness of the beans.
+1 is a light roast, 6 is dark french roast.
+I try to aim for somewhere between 3-4, which is referred to as "Vienna-style" coffee.
+- Shine (%): Shine of the beans, which (AFAIK) is an indication oils released and sugar caramelization.
+Higher shine means more caramelization, and usually a darker roast.
+I try to keep this below 50%.
+(This number is almost completely made up.
+I have no idea what would be 100%.)

 # Roasts

 ## January 20, 2018